andrei-comanescu/dp_seminar/README.md

 # dp_seminar
-Repository for the course Seminar: Privacy Preserving Machine Learning, HYY 2019
+Repository for the course Seminar: Privacy Preserving Machine Learning, HY 2019

 - pca_linear_regression.ipynb and pca_logistic_regression.ipynb run simulations of the Gaussian Mechanism and the Wishart Mechanism
 - both these mechanisms are used to produce a noisy empirical covariance matrix of a data set